wulinjiansheng/WebGL_PathTracer/README.md

 Install and build instructions
 -------------------------------------------------------------------------------
-Run well on Chrome and Firefox.
+Run well on Windows Chrome and Firefox browser.